unc-jpquinn/engl105_astronaut_data/README.md

-# :rocket: Astronaut Occupation Counts by Gender :couple:
+# :rocket: Astronaut Occupation Counts by Gender
 This repository was created for a data exploration project using Python and pandas, based on a dataset originally provided by Tidy Tuesday.
 It focuses on breaking down astronaut occupation data by gender, then counting and comparing how often each occupation appears for male vs. female astronauts.

 ## :file_folder: What's in this repository?